+2.1.3.2 Demand Security

-- 2.1.3.1 As a minimum networks shall be designed to comply with ENA Engineering Recommendation P2 which specifies the minimum requirements / timescales for restoring demand following faults and outages.
-We also endeavour to meet Customer Guarantees for restoring supplies defined in POL: CS3. - 2.1.3.2 A summary of the relevant requirements of ENA ER P2 is given below.
+11kV and 6.6kV networks shall be designed to meet the requirements of EREC P2 which specifies the minimum requirements / timescales for restoring demand following faults and outages.
+In addition to we also endeavour to meet Customer Guarantees for restoring supplies defined in POL: CS3.

+2.1.3.2.1 A summary of the relevant requirements of ENA ER P2 is given below.